ovh/docs/pages/public_cloud/public_cloud_network_services/tutorial-ubika_vrack/guide.en-gb.md

 ---
-title: 'Tutorial on Ubika WAAP Gateway - Securing your OVHcloud infrastructure'
+title: 'Securing your OVHcloud infrastructure with Ubika WAAP Gateway'
 excerpt: 'Find out how to secure your OVHcloud infrastructure with Ubika WAAP Gateway'
-updated: 2024-10-18
+updated: 2024-10-21
 ---

 ## Objective